 - Other information you upload or provide to us.

 You are not obliged to provide your personal data to us.
 However, in some cases it might be necessary that you provide your personal data to us to enter into a contract with us or to use some of our services

-How do we use your information, and which are the legal bases?
+How do we use your information, and what are the legal bases?

 PI North America uses (and, where specified, shares) your personal information for the following purposes and on the following legal bases: